cascadiajs/cascadiajs-2022/src/views/content/sponsorships.md

 ## Platinum Sponsorships ($25k)

-Choose from one of three options: Day One Talk Track, Day Two Talk Track and Livestream.
+Choose from one of two options: **Venue** or **Livestream**

-### Talk Track (Day One or Day Two)
+### Venue

 ![Homestead conference venue](/images/sunriver/sunriver-homestead.jpg)

-Each day of the conference will feature a different Platinum Sponsor.
+Your company is making it possible for the event to be at Sunriver Resort this year.
 In addition to the benefits listed above, Platinum sponsors will receive:

 - A premium Expo Hall booth
 - An invitation to the stage to address our audience